 Harvard University requires that the first shot in a series must be complete prior to the first semester for which a student is registered.
 The remaining immunizations must be completed prior to registration for the second semester.

 Your physician can complete the HUHS Immunization History Form and note a history of chicken pox.
 You can also have a blood test (titer) to prove immunity.
 Please note that if your results show that you do not have immunity, you will be required to obtain the immunizations.

-Forms may be submitted by fax, U.S. mail, or uploaded to our Patient Portal.
+Forms should be uploaded to our Patient Portal.
 Please note, you will need to activate your HarvardKey in order to access the Patient Portal.
 For more information about how to claim your HarvardKey, and when it will be available, please visit key.harvard.edu.
 You will receive your HarvardKey from your program, not HUHS.
 Please contact your program regarding issues obtaining a HarvardKey.